 - 1. Supporting school staff in the implementation of the Behaviour for Learning policy. - 2.
 Providing support and intervention for students with behavioural needs and disorders using a sensitive approach. - 3.
-Helping subject teachers to make reasonable adjustments to the Behaviour for Learning policy in consideration of students with SEN. - 4.
-Taking steps to prevent persistent negative behaviour choices. - 5.
-Identifying emerging issues as early and accurately as possible. - 6.
+Helping subject teachers to make reasonable adjustments to the Behaviour for Learning policy in consideration of students with SEND. - 4.
+Taking steps to prevent persistent negative behaviour choices.

+- 5. Identifying emerging issues as early and accurately as possible. - 6.
 Helping student s to access early support and interventions. - 7.
 Working effectively with external agencies to provide referrals to specialist support and treatment. - 8.
-Working closely with the Learning Support staff to ensure a consistent approach to support throughout the College.
+Working closely with the Learning Support staff to ensure a consistent approach to support throughout the School.

-The Assistant Headteacher i/c Teaching and Learning take responsibility for:
+The Deputy Head Teacher (Teaching and Learning) takes responsibility for:

-- 1. Ensuring provision of High Quality Teaching and differentiation is happening for all students. - 2.
+- 1. Ensuring provision of High-Quality Teaching and Adaptive Teaching (adaptive teaching) is happening for all students, based on research relating to pedagogy that works best. - 2.
 Ensuring that subject teachers are making effective use of support in lessons.

-Identification and Assessment of students with SEN:
+Identification and Assessment of students with SEND: